llm-bible/llm-bible.github.io/_publications/movva2024annotation.markdown

 bibkey: movva2024annotation
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2406.06369"}
-tags: ['Responsible AI', 'RAG', 'Model Architecture', 'GPT']
+tags: ['Responsible AI', 'RAG', 'GPT', 'Model Architecture']
 ---
 Do LLMs align with human perceptions of safety?
 We study this question via annotation alignment, the extent to which LLMs and humans agree when annotating